joracine/MTBWiki/PROGRESS_LOG.md

 - ✅ **NEW**: Added iterative feedback checkpoints after each major phase
 - ✅ **NEW**: Explicit testing strategy with coverage goals and contract tests for GraphQL API
 - ✅ **NEW**: Improved dev experience with one-command local dev setup and CI/CD test automation
+- ✅ **NEW**: Implemented secure secrets management using AWS Secrets Manager for database credentials and environment variables
+- ✅ **NEW**: Added comprehensive monitoring and observability with CloudWatch for logging/metrics and Sentry for error tracking

 #### **Key Decisions Made**
 1. **Database**: Aurora Serverless v2 (PostgreSQL) - perfect for complex discovery queries